Empirical distributions of the robustified $t$-test statistics: Illustrative examples

 \subsection{Empirical powers}

-Using the confidence interval, we can easily employ the robustified $t$-test statistics $T_A$ and $T_B$ to perform the hypothesis test of $H_0: \mu=0$ versus $H_0: \mu \neq 0$. {In this subsection, we compare the empirical statistical powers of these two statistics with the power using the conventional Student $t$-test statistic.
+Besides the confidence intervals, we can also easily employ the robustified $t$-test statistics $T_A$ and $T_B$ to conduct the hypothesis testing of the form $H_0: \mu=0$ versus $H_a: \mu \neq 0$. {In this subsection, we compare the empirical statistical powers of these two statistics with the power using the $t$-test statistic in (\ref{t:test}).
 Here, the statistical power of a hypothesis test is the probability that the test correctly rejects the null hypothesis when the alternative hypothesis is true.}

 To obtain the power curve of a hypothesis test, we generated the first sample of size $n=10$ from $N(\mu,1)$.
 The second sample of size $n=10$ is also generated from $N(\mu,1)$ but one observation in the sample is contaminated by assigning {the value of} $10$.
 For a given value of $\mu$, we generated a sample and performed the hypothesis test.
 We repeated this hypothesis test 10,000 times.
 By calculating the number of {rejections of $H_0$} divided by the 10,000, we can obtain the empirical power at a given value of $\mu$.
 The value of $\mu$ is changed from $-2$ to $2$ in a grid-like fashion.
 These results are plotted in Figure~\ref{FIG:power11}.